aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 Check out the [Interchain Portal](https://testnet.interchain.axelar.dev/) to explore how to create Interchain Tokens.
 {%/infobox%}

-Axelar's Interchain Tokens allow you to take ERC-20 tokens and turn them into Interchain Tokens that are available across multiple chains.
-With Interchain Tokens, you can develop a number of solutions, including:
+With Axelar, you can take new and existing ERC-20 tokens and transform them into Interchain Tokens.
+You can make these tokens available across any number of chains.
+Interchain Tokens enable a number of solutions, including:

 * Sending tokens cross-chain
 * Building custom asset bridges
 * Building asset transfers into your interchain dApp

-In this topic, you'll learn how you can create new Interchain Tokens as well as how to upgrade existing tokens using Axelar's Interchain Token service.
+In this topic, you'll discover:

+* How to create new Interchain Tokens
+* How to transform existing tokens into Interchain Tokens

+## Before you begin

+Before you create your Interchain Tokens, you should know the following:

+* **New or existing**.
+You should know if you want to create new tokens, or if you want to transform existing tokens.
+For existing tokens, the Interchain Token Service supports tokens that exist on a single chain as well as tokens that are available across multple chains.
+* **Standard or custom**.
+Whether you create new Interchain Tokens, or you transform existing tokens into Interchain Tokens, you have two options: standardized or custom.
+Standardized tokens refer to tokens that comply with the [ERC-20 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+Custom tokens refers to any tokens that you've built with custom features, such as custom minting policy.

 ## Creating new Interchain Tokens